ganemone/SublimeBart/README.md

 ## Usage
 Type 'ctrl+shift+p' and type BART to search for the available commands.

+1. `Get Schedule`
-1. Get Schedule: Prompts the user for an origin and destination.
+Prompts the user for an origin and destination.
 Shows a popup of the next 4 routes from the selected origin and destination.
 If the route includes transfers, the user may select the row in the list for a more detailed list of each transfer.

+2. `Go Home`
-2. Go Home: Same as Get Schedule, but skips the prompting process, and uses the users preferences for work and home.
+Same as Get Schedule, but skips the prompting process, and uses the users preferences for work and home.

+3. `Go To Work`
-3. Go To Work: Same as Go Home but origin and destination are switched.
+Same as Go Home but origin and destination are switched.

 ## Options